 You may not have all of these symptoms or you may just feel generally less well than usual.
 It can take up to 14 days for symptoms to show.
 They can be similar to symptoms of cold or flu.

-If you have any symptoms of COVID-19, self-isolate (stay in your room) and get a COVID-19 test.
+If you have any symptoms of COVID-19, self-isolate (stay in your room) and visit hse.ie/covid19 for advice

 What is the COVID-19 vaccine?

 A vaccine is a substance that should improve immunity (protection) to a particular disease.
-The COVID-19 vaccine will offer you protection from COVID-19.
+COVID-19 vaccines protect you from serious illness from COVID-19.
 If people are vaccinated, it should also reduce the numbers who become seriously ill or even die from COVID-19 in our community.

 Vaccines teach your immune system how to protect you from diseases.
 It is much safer for your immune system to learn how to protect you through vaccination than by getting COVID-19.

 Find out who can get a COVID-19 vaccine at hse.ie/covid19vaccine